xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

     } 16 16)>
 ```

-When the mouse gets closer to the anchor point, it changes from rotation to Resize interaction:
+And when the mouse gets closer to the anchor point, it changes from rotation to Resize interaction:

 ![Resize anchor](/transformer-anchor-resize.png)

-How can we trigger picking when the mouse is still far from the anchor point?
+How to trigger picking when approaching the anchor point from far away?

 ### Expand Hit Area {#hit-area}

-The first thought is to allow shapes to expand or even customize their hit area, for example, Pixi.js provides [hitArea].
+First, we thought of allowing shapes to expand or even customize the hit area, for example, Pixi.js provides [hitArea].
 We can also add this field to the Renderable component:

 ```ts
 export class Renderable {